 Want to know a secret?
-Hubs and I already have almost every weekend of our summer completely planned out.
+The hubs and I already have our travel plans planned out for almost every weekend of our summer.
 We’re those people.
 The biggest plan of all?
 Moving our annual 10-day trip from October up to July/August.

 Everyone agrees that traveling in the off-season will save you money and you’ll hit less crowds.
 Unfortunately–and maybe this is a sign of growing up?–a summer trip made more sense for our work schedules.
 The fall is an insanely busy time for us, and we thought a mid-summer getaway would make the dreaded segue back into work a little less daunting upon return.

 As you may recall, we had our hearts set on one thing: a first-time trip to South America.
 Most specifically, we were dreaming of Machu Picchu and the Galapagos.
 The logistics changed a few times, but when we sat down three weeks ago to book airfare we were shocked.
 Shocked and appalled, I say!
 Just to fly in and out of Lima, it was over $1,000 per person–and even more if we wanted to make it a multi-city trip, adding in Quito or Santiago.

 Over $2,000 just to get us there?
 What now?
 Time to brainstorm!

 I’m pretty obsessed with visiting both of these countries, and we were really pushing for something less city-focused than past trips.
 We thought renting a car and driving through little Eastern European towns would be the perfect way to spend our time, and hello?
 Look at this view: